-Welcome to the Quatela Center for Hair Restoration, established in 1987 to provide state-of-the-art hair restoration by Board Certified surgeon Dr. Vito Quatela, who specializes in hair transplantation and re-growth.
+Welcome to the Quatela Center for Hair Restoration, established in 1987 to provide state-of-the-art hair restoration by facial plastic surgeons Dr. Vito Quatela and Dr. Heather Lee, who specialize in hair transplantation and re-growth.
 Hair loss affects two out of every three men and one in five women.
 Some begin to lose hair in their twenties.
 Much like other cosmetic surgery, hair restoration is an art that attempts to create natural results and restore self-confidence.
 The Quatela Center for Hair Restoration in Rochester, NY is designed as a comprehensive resource offering professional and confidential treatment for men and women with hair loss.

-At the Quatela Center for Hair Restoration, your consultation begins with a complimentary one-on-one appointment with Dr. Quatela.
-He will share with you his wealth of experience, before and after photos, and discuss which treatment options will work best with your hair type, loss, and desired results.
+At the Quatela Center for Hair Restoration, your consultation begins with a one-on-one appointment with Dr. Quatela or Dr. Lee.
+He or she will share with you a wealth of experience, before and after photos, and discuss which treatment options will work best with your hair type, loss, and desired results.

 Based on the data collected in a survey done by the International Society of Hair Restoration Surgery in July 2013, it is estimated that approximately 310,624 hair restoration procedures were performed worldwide in 2012 by ISHRS members.